 Vox Humana is a free online editorial journal that presents current ideas, trends, and research relating to the organ by leading musicians and scholars from around the world, and is an affiliate publication of the American Guild of Organists.
 Our articles are published every two weeks, and integrate innovative media with engaging content centered around practical issues relating to the organ profession.
 The journal is independently managed by an editorial board of organists and organbuilders based around the world.

-Editorial Board Christopher Holman, Editor & Founder Nicholas Capozzoli, Associate Editor Katelyn Emerson, Associate Editor Kirk Michael Rich, Associate Editor Bruce Shull, Associate Editor Guy Whatley, Associate Editor
+Editorial Board Christopher Holman, Editor & Founder Nicholas Capozzoli, Associate Editor Alcee Chriss III, Associate Editor Katelyn Emerson, Associate Editor Kirk Michael Rich, Associate Editor Bruce Shull, Associate Editor Guy Whatley, Associate Editor

-Christopher Holman, Editor & Founder (Oxford), has performed on some of the most important historic and modern organs in Europe and North America, and is presently pursuing a doctorate at the University of Oxford.
-Since winning the Albert Schweitzer Competition, he has appeared at major international festivals, including the Leipzig Bach Festival in Germany, the Festival international de l’orgue ancienne in Sion, Switzerland, and the Festival Internacional de Órgano y Música Antigua in Oaxaca, Mexico.
-In 2017, he received a Fellowship from the Frank Huntington Beebe Fund to study and perform on historic organs in Europe while based at the Schola Cantorum Basiliensis in Switzerland.
-He has presented papers and lectured at leading international conferences in the U.S., the U.K., Germany, and Switzerland, and his research has been published in Early Music (with a forthcoming paper in Keyboard Perspectives).
-Also active in church music and pedagogy, he is Organ Scholar at the University of Oxford's Exeter College, and is the Organ Teacher at the Dragon School in Oxford.
-He studied with Robert Bates at the University of Houston and Dana Robinson at the University of Illinois.
-His dissertation at Oxford focuses on Bach performance practice during the long nineteenth century in France, and is under the supervision of Robert Quinney.
+Christopher Holman, Editor & Founder (Oxford), is pursuing a doctorate in historical musicology at the University of Oxford, where he directs the Choir of Exeter College and is a Graduate Teaching Assistant in Bach Keyboard Music and Techniques of Composition at New College.
+Since winning the Albert Schweitzer Competition, he has performed at major international festivals, including the Leipzig Bach Festival in Germany, the Festival international de l’orgue ancienne in Sion, Switzerland, and the Festival Internacional de Órgano y Música Antigua in Oaxaca, Mexico.
+In 2017, he held a fellowship from the Frank Huntington Beebe Fund to study and pursue research at the Schola Cantorum Basiliensis in Basel, Switzerland, and has since performed on many of the most important historic organs in the world.
+He has presented papers and lectured at leading international musicology conferences in the United States, the United Kingdom, Germany, and Switzerland, and his research has been published in Early Music (with a forthcoming paper in Keyboard Perspectives).
+His dissertation focuses on Bach performance practice in the French Romantic Organ School and developing new methods of analyzing Welte organ rolls, and is under the supervision of Robert Quinney.
+He previously studied with Robert Bates at the University of Houston and Dana Robinson at the University of Illinois.
 For more information, please visit www.christopherholman.com.

 Katelyn Emerson, Associate Editor (Stuttgart), performs throughout North America, Europe, and Asia, showcasing eight centuries of music.
 She in a prizewinner in numerous international organ competitions, recently in the United States, France, Japan, and Russia.
 Through a German Academic Exchange Scholarship (DAAD), Katelyn is pursuing Master Orgel with Ludger Lohmann at the Musikhochschule Stuttgart (Germany), having completed a two-year tenure at Boston’s Church of the Advent.
 Katelyn’s bachelors degrees are from Oberlin College, with teachers including Hans-Ola Ericsson, James David Christie, Olivier Latry, Marie-Louise Langlais, and Ray Cornils.
 Recipient of a J. William Fulbright Study/Research Grant, Katelyn studied at the Conservatoire de Toulouse (France) with Michel Bouvard and Jan Willem Jansen.
 She regularly teaches in international organ academies and conventions, and her two CDs appear on the Pro Organo label.
 For more information, please visit www.katelynemerson.com.